The Early Music Shop: Move to Salts Mill

-In 2007, following its acquisition by Music Sales, the headquarters for The Early Music Shop moved premises from Woods Music Shop in Bradford, and the main showroom is now situated in the renowned Salts Mill, in the centre of Saltaire, a village in West Yorkshire.
-Saltaire has World Heritage Site status, thus the new location for The Early Music Shop has benefited from the many visitors drawn to the iconic Victorian model village.
+In 2007, following its acquisition by Music Sales, the headquarters for The Early Music Shop moved premises from Wood's Music Shop in Bradford, and the main showroom is now situated in the renowned Salts Mill, in the centre of Saltaire, a village in West Yorkshire.
+Saltaire has World Heritage Site status; thus the new location for The Early Music Shop has benefitted from the many visitors drawn to the Victorian model village.

-Indeed, Salts Mill has been used to host many Early Music Concerts since the business' move to Saltaire, such as a concert and workshop led by renowned early musicians Rachel Podger and Pamela Thorby, performances by Leeds Baroque Choir & Orchestra, and on regular occasions concerts led by Red Priest, a British Baroque instrumental band.
+Salts Mill has been used to host many Early Music Concerts since the business moved to Saltaire, such as a concert and workshop led by renowned early musicians Rachel Podger and Pamela Thorby, performances by Leeds Baroque Choir & Orchestra, and on regular occasions concerts led by Red Priest, a British Baroque instrumental band.

 After the move, the firm began offering regular tuition in its main showroom, and hosts regular recorder, viol, harp and lute lessons for students of all standards.
 It also includes an agency for second-hand instruments, and a repair workshop.
 The new showroom for The Early Music Shop has been described as "an Aladdin's Cave of affordable early music instruments", and the business serves as the exclusive UK distributor for Moeck recorders, and a UK agent for: Küng recorders, Mollenhauer recorders, Bizzi harpsichords, Lu Mi viols, Camac harps and many others.
 Demand for historical instruments has kept increasing since the move to the new premises and the business in general has been referred to as 'a treasured national institution'.

 A second showroom was located in Denmark Street, long-established as London's "Tin Pan Alley".

 Both branches of The Early Music Shop frequently attend a variety of Early Music courses and Festivals, involving pop-up stands and workshops, across the United Kingdom.
 In recent years, the business has also supplied musical instruments and props for a variety of TV and film projects, including Harry Potter and the Goblet of Fire, Alexander, Kingdom of Heaven and many others.